strawberry-graphql/strawberry/docs/integrations/sanic.md

 ## process_result

-`process_result` allows to customize and/or process results before they are sent to the clients.
-This can be useful logging errors or hiding them (for example to hide internal exceptions).
+By overriding `GraphQLView.process_result` you can customize and/or process results before they are sent to a client.
+This can be useful for logging errors, or even hiding them (for example to hide internal exceptions).

 It needs to return an object of `GraphQLHTTPResponse` and accepts the request and the execution results.